vivshaw/zettel/pages/sharding.md

+---
-tags:: data, distsys
+tags: data, distsys
-alias:: partitioning
+alias: partitioning
+---

 - a dataset is **sharded** when it's broken up such that each node only stores a portion of the data